atk4/data/docs/sql.rst

 Default Model Classes
 =====================

-When using Persintence_SQL model building will use different clasess for fields, expressions, joins etc:
+When using Persistence_SQL model building will use different classes for fields, expressions, joins etc:

  - addField - :php:class:`Field_SQL` (field can be used as part of DSQL Expression)
  - hasOne - :php:class:`Reference_SQL_One` (allow importing fields)